lifeBalance/camagru/README.md

 - [] Learn how to use [PHP namespaces](https://www.php.net/manual/en/language.namespaces.php).
 - [] Update the notes to final version (stopped writing properly in the middle of the proj).
 - [] Look into [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/).
+- [] Extract to a minimalistic and educational MVC framework (with proper docs).
 ---
 [:arrow_backward:][back] ║ [:house:][home] ║ [:arrow_forward:][next]